stemauro/gfm-workshop/DATASET_PREPARATION.md

 # Dataset preparation

 TerraTorch is a fine-tuning toolkit for Geospatial Foundation Models (GeoFMs).
-It uses PyTorch-Lighting for training, which enables quick fine-tuning of GeoFMs based on a config yaml file.
+It uses PyTorch-Lighting for training, which enables quick fine-tuning of GeoFMs.
 You find the documentation here: https://ibm.github.io/terratorch/quick_start/.

 ## Setup